 The CSP wants to meet the CSC expectations on automation as well as internal goals on CAPEX and OPEX efficiency.

 The CSP has access to capabilities, procedures and tools that can address both CAPEX and OPEX in the provisioning and management of communication services to their customers (CSC).
 The CSC expects the CSP to offer a variety of communication services including business critical communication services that allow the CSC (e.g. Enterprise) to run their applications in a predictable manner [2].
-Hence automation of the on-boarding of the CSC application, which will use communication services provided by the CSP, on a 5GS, is a requirement to meet the following needs:
+Hence automation of the on-boarding of the CSC application, which will use network slice(s) provided by the CSP, on a 5GS, is a requirement to meet the following needs:

 - reduce the complexity for a CSC application to be on-boarded on a 5GS;